akira28/recruiter-autoresponse/README.md

 I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for.

-Can you send information about the total compensation and how the interview process is for the role?
+Additionally, could you please provide details about the interview process, and total compensation for the role?

 While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.